 Anyone that is a military member or veteran, outdoorsman, first responder, or knife collector will tell you that Benchmade makes some of the very best knives in the world.
 Known for their precision craftsmanship, attention to detail, and their use of only the best materials, Benchmade sets the bar for what a knife company can and should be.
 Yes, their knives are expensive, but you can rest assured that your knife has a lifetime warranty backed by a company that places a high priority on customer service.
 Never have I contacted Benchmade and received anything other than excellent service.

 This is an American company employing American workers.
 Their factory in Oregon City, Oregon, a suburb south of Portland, is a state of the art facility where designers, craftsman, and the rest of the Benchmade team consistently produce cutting edge (see what I did there?) knives and tools utilizing the very latest in manufacturing technology.
 The finishing process, however, is still famously done by hand.
 One thing you can always count on with Benchmade is consistent quality in every product they make.
 And if this sounds like an ad for Benchmade, it’s not.
 It’s just an observation from a lifelong knife collector and Benchmade owner who appreciates quality blades.
 Recently, I have had the good fortune of working with one of Benchmade’s product experts who has been kind enough to send one of their newest knives for testing, the 496 Vector.
+See the latest prices and availability of the 496 Vector at:

 The Benchmade 496 Vector is a spring-assisted flipper-style lockback knife.
 It features their patented AXIS Assist locking mechanism that is renowned for its strength and ease of operation.
 Benchmade describes the mechanism this way,